William E. Jones

 A number of solo exhibitions have been devoted to the artist including: Survey, David Kordansky Gallery, New York (2022); Homage to the Square, Southfield, Michigan (2019); Fall into Ruin, microcinema at the 37th Cambridge Film Festival, Heong Gallery, Downing College Cambridge, Cambridge (2017); The Long Take, two-person show, Mariah Garnett and William E. Jones, Los Angeles Contemporary Archive (LACA), Los Angeles (2016); Silent Cinema – William E. Jones, Model Workers, Staatsgalerie Stuttgart, Stuttgart (2015); Houseguest: William E. Jones, Hammer Museum, Los Angeles (2013); William E. Jones: Killed, Saint Louis Art Museum, Saint Louis (2013); Killed, Wexner Center, Columbus (2009); William E. Jones, ar/ge kunst Gallery Museum, Bolzano (2009).

 He has taken part in several group shows such as: Queering the Narrative, Neuer Aachener Kunstverein, Aachen, Germany (2022); Pathologically Social, O-Town House, Los Angeles, California (2021); Collected Works, Rennie Museum, Vancouver, Canada (2019); Histories of our time.
-On Collective and Personal Narratives, Kunsthaus Baselland, Basel (2019); FRONT International: Cleveland Triennial for Contemporary Art, Cleveland (2018); Killed Negatives: Unseen Images of 1930s America, Whitechapel Gallery, London (2018); Affinities or The Weight of Cinema, National Gallery of Art, Washington (2017); Ordinary Pictures, Walker Art Center, Minneapolis (2016); Patrice Chéreau.
+On Collective and Personal Narratives, Kunsthaus Baselland, Basel (2019); F_RONT International: Cleveland Triennial for Contemporary Art_, Cleveland (2018); Killed Negatives: Unseen Images of 1930s America, Whitechapel Gallery, London (2018); Affinities or The Weight of Cinema, National Gallery of Art, Washington (2017); Ordinary Pictures, Walker Art Center, Minneapolis (2016); Patrice Chéreau.
 An Imaginary Museum, Collection Lambert, Avignon (2015).

 In 2014 he took part in the 14th International Architecture Exhibition, Venice; in 2009 in the Nordic Pavilion at 53rd Venice Biennale, Venice.